gardener/external-dns-management/README.md

 DNS records in an external DNS environment are attached to such an identifier.
 This is used to identify the records in the DNS environment managed by a dedicated controller (manager).
 Every controller manager hosting DNS Provisioning Controllers offers an option to specify a default identifier.
-Additionally there might be dedicated `DNSOwner` objects that enable or disable additional owner ids.
+Additionally, there might be dedicated `DNSOwner` objects that enable or disable additional owner ids.

 Every `DNSEntry` object may specify a dedicated owner that is used to tag the records in the DNS environment.
-A DNS provisioning controller only acts of DNS entries it is responsible for.
+A DNS provisioning controller only acts on DNS entries it is responsible for.
 Other resources in the external DNS environment are not touched at all.

-This way it is possbible to
+This way it is possible to
 - identify records in the external DNS management environment that are managed by the actual controller instance
 - distinguish different DNS source environments sharing the same hosted zones